vmware/photon/docs/kubernetes.md

 #KUBELET_ARGS=""
 ```

-* Start the appropriate services on the node (photon-node).
+* Start the appropriate services on the node (photon-node):

 ```sh
 for SERVICES in kube-proxy kubelet docker; do